An antichain condition for infinite groups

 Let finally $G$ be a group of type ${}^2A_2$, namely a unitary group $PSU(n+1,q)$.
 We already noticed that the nilpotency class of $P$ is $2$, so $p$ must be $2$.
 Take subject to the following conditions: $b+b^q=1$, $t+t^q=s^{q+1}$ and $s+s^q\not \in\{0,1\}$.
 Notice that we can satisfy all these conditions because the trace map $z \in GF(q^2)\mapsto z+z^q\in GF(q)$ is surjective.
 Then it is easy to check that $g$ has period $4$ and that $h$ does not normalize $\langle g\rangle$, so that $P$ is not a Dedekind group.

 This concludes our proof for the linear case.

 Assume now that $G$ is non-linear and let $\mathcal{K}=\{(H_i,M_i)\mid i\in I\}$ be a Kegel cover of $G$ (see \cite[Theorem 4.4 and Lemma 4.5]{KeWe}).
 By the already quoted \cite[Theorem A]{HartShu}, the family of finite simple groups $\{H_i/M_i\}$ has unbounded total rank.
 By the first part of the proof, growing rank always gives non-Dedekind $p$-subgroups for some prime $p$.
-However, \cite[Theorem B]{HartShu} yields that $G$ does not satisfy min-$p$ and this goes in contradiction with Lemma \ref{inftn}(ii).
+However, \cite[Theorem B]{HartShu} yields that $G$ does not satisfy min-$p$, contradicting Lemma \ref{inftn}(ii).

 This proves the statement in the simple case.